Julien-Fischer/nodup/README.md

   -m, --move       Move files in the directory.
   -s, --scan       Scan the directory and display file information.
-  -h, --help       Print this help message and exit
+  -h, --help       Print this help message and exit -v, --version    Print the version of this software
 ```